Elementary Real Analysis: Real analytic functions

-{\em $\bullet$ Pringsheim's theorem. }This theorem is also classical and is due to the German mathematician {\em Alfred Pringsheim (1850--1941) } who was the father in law of the German novelist {\em Thomas Mann (1875--1955) }.
-One can discover Pringsheim's theorem by considering power series like
+{\em $\bullet$ Pringsheim's theorem. }This theorem is due to the German mathematician {\em Alfred Pringsheim (1850--1941) } who was the father in law of the German novelist {\em Thomas Mann (1875--1955) }.
+Pringsheim's theorem tells us that for power series with nonnegative coefficients real analyticity does not extend to endpoints of the interval of convergence.

-The interval of convergence is $[-1,1]$ (it is also the interval of absolute convergence).
-The corresponding function